Music Major Audition

 What if I don't pass the audition?

-If you don't pass the Entrance Audition, you will not be able to declare the music major at this time, but you may attempt the audition multiple times!
+If you don't pass the entrance audition, you will not be able to declare the music major at this time, but you may attempt the audition multiple times!
 Students who do not pass the audition on their first attempt will often take applied lessons with our faculty for one or two semesters to prepare for their next audition attempt.

-Prospective students who do not pass the Entrance Audition may still be admitted to UVM in another major, or undeclared, and may retake the audition during their first or second year at UVM.
+Prospective students who do not pass the entrance audition may still be admitted to UVM in another major, or undeclared, and may retake the audition during their first or second year at UVM.

 I have waived the right to view my teacher's letter of recommendation, or I submitted it as part of my Common App.
 Do I need to submit it again?

-No; we can retrieve the letter from Admissions.
+No, we can retrieve the letter from admissions.
 Teachers may also email letters of recommendation directly to music@uvm.edu.

 Can I double major with music?

 Yes!
 Many of our students choose to double major.
-The B.A. in Music offers flexibility to accommodate another field of study.
+The B.A. in music offers flexibility to accommodate another field of study.

 Prospective UVM applicants are admitted under a single major, or undeclared.
 Which major to indicate on your UVM application is up to you.
-In any case, you must pass the Entrance Audition before you can declare the music major.
+In any case, you must pass the entrance audition before you can declare the music major.

-If you have any other questions, please contact us: music@uvm.edu or (802) 656-2295.
+If you have any other questions, contact us at music@uvm.edu or (802) 656-2295.